 Liberal Arts and Science (LAS), level, and breadth designations help L&S undergraduate students find courses to meet their graduation requirements.
 This document explains these requirements and the process by which L&S and non-L&S departments can add, change, or remove LAS, level or breadth designations.

-Request to add, change, or remove LAS, level and breadth designations.
+How to add, change, or remove "L&S Credit", level and breadth designations.

 Department faculty or staff must submit a course change proposal to the online course proposal system

 to request a course designation to be added to the course.
 That system will automatically forward the proposal to the L&S Curriculum Committee, which reviews requests related to these designations.

 L&S Curriculum Committee members review the syllabus and the justification provided in course proposal to determine whether the course meets the criteria for the requested designations (see criteria links below).

 Course criteria for L&S designations: "L&S Credit", breadth, and level